Mike Neu (baseball): Coaching career

-Neu was the head baseball coach at Diablo Valley College (DVC) from 2009 to 2011, leading his team to an 87-41 mark (.680) with two Big 8 Conference titles in three years.
+Neu was the head baseball coach at Diablo Valley College (DVC) from 2009 to 2011, leading his team to an 87–41 mark (.680) with two Big 8 Conference titles in three years.
 His 2011 squad was ranked No. 1 in Northern California and his pitching staff led all the California Community Colleges with a 2.13 team ERA.
 Prior to taking over the reins at DVC, Neu was the team's pitching coach for two seasons.
 Additionally, he spent time as an associate scout for both the Kansas City Royals and the Atlanta Braves before moving into the coaching ranks.

 In four seasons as the pitching coach at the University of California, Berkeley from 2012 to 2015, Neu helped shape the Bears' pitching staff into one of the stronger units in the Pac-12 Conference as the Bears finished fourth in the conference in ERA in 2015 with a team ERA of just 3.03.
-With Neu's pitchers leading the way, the Bears pushed their way into the top-25 during the year and made their way to the finals of the Texas A&M Regional in the NCAA Tournament.
+With Neu's pitchers leading the way, the Bears pushed their way into the top-25 during the year and made their way to the finals of the Texas A&M Regional in the NCAA tournament.

-Neu left Cal to become head coach at University of the Pacific in Stockton, California, where he served for two seasons.
+Neu left Cal to become head coach at the University of the Pacific in Stockton, California, where he served for two seasons.
 On July 5, 2017, Neu was named head coach at Cal, taking over for the 2018 season.